Geometric quantum gates via dark paths in Rydberg atoms: Nonadiabatic holonomic three-qubit controlled gates

 where

 and

 as shown by the transition diagram in Fig.~\ref{energylevel_threequbit}(a).
-Under the far-off-detuning condition that $U_{13}=U_{23}=(\Delta-U_{12})/2\gg\Omega_0(t), \Omega_1(t), \Omega_2(t)$, a number of transitions [see the gray lines in Fig.~\ref{energylevel_threequbit}(a)] are strongly suppressed.
-In particular, the gray solid lines represent the off-resonant terms with Rabi frequency $\Omega_0(t)$ in $H'_{c_1}(t)$, and the gray dashed lines and gray dot-dashed lines represent respectively the off-resonant terms with Rabi frequencies $\Omega_1(t)$ and $\Omega_2(t)$ in $H'_t(t)$.
-The survival transitions constitute an effective Hamiltonian with a four-level configuration
+Under the far-off-detuning condition $\Delta\approx U_{12}+U_{13}\approx U_{13}+U_{23}$ and $U_{ij}\gg\Omega_0(t), \Omega_1(t), \Omega_2(t)$ ($i<j$), unwanted transitions [see the gray lines in Fig.~\ref{energylevel_threequbit}(a)] are strongly suppressed.
+Note that $U_{13}$ is not necessarily the same as $U_{12}$ and $U_{23}$.
+In Fig.~\ref{energylevel_threequbit}(a), the gray solid lines represent the off-resonant terms with Rabi frequency $\Omega_0(t)$ in $H'_{c_1}(t)$, and the gray dashed lines and gray dot-dashed lines represent the off-resonant terms with Rabi frequencies $\Omega_1(t)$ and $\Omega_2(t)$ in $H'_t(t)$, respectively.
+The survival transitions constitute an effective Hamiltonian again with a four-level configuration

 as shown in Fig.~\ref{energylevel_threequbit}(b).
-In Fig.~\ref{validitythree} of Appendix~\ref{appendixvalidity}, we verify this effective Hamiltonian and estimate the influence from a weak Rydberg-mediated interaction $U_{12}$.
-Similar to the double atomic system, Fig.~\ref{energylevel_threequbit}(b) reduces exactly to the standard NHQC scheme when the driving laser on the first control atom is turned off.
+Similar to the double-atom system, Fig.~\ref{energylevel_threequbit}(b) reduces exactly to the standard NHQC scheme when the driving field on the first control atom is turned off.